vemonet/nanopub-rs/lib/docs/docs/cli.md

-# ⌨️ Use from the CLI
+# ⌨️ Use from a Command Line Interface

 Check, sign, and publish Nanopubs from your terminal using the binary for your platform.